bic-org-uk/bic-lcf/docs/LCF-ProfileValidation.md

 8. Iterate through each ``charge-ref`` for Charges
     1. Perform a GET to each Charge ``charge-ref``
+    2. Confirm a successful response.

+9. Iterate through each ``associated-message``
+    1. Perform a GET request against each ``message-ref``
+    2. Confirm a successful response.

 ## Profile P04 - Patron Contact Details
 This profile aims to ensure that the LCF implementation can update Contact details for a Patron in real time.
 This enables self-service use to maintain Patron details.